The Short Answer

 What Is It Like Today?

 It still functions as a working market.
-Copper craftsmen hammer coffee sets and trays on Kazandžiluk (Coppersmith's Street), just as they did 500 years ago.
+Copper craftsmen hammer coffee sets and trays on Kazandžiluk (Coppersmith's Street) just as they did 500 years ago, and the sound of metal on metal is the soundtrack of the neighbourhood.
 There are carpet shops, jewellers, leather workshops, and bakeries.
-It is not a museum - it is alive.
+It is not a museum, it is alive.
 You can buy a hand-engraved džezva (coffee pot) for a few euros and watch it being made in front of you.
+Step into any of the side streets and you'll find a smaller version of the same scene, fewer tourists, the same craft.

 The Sebilj Fountain

-In the centre of Baščaršija stands the Sebilj, a wooden Ottoman fountain.
+In the centre of Baščaršija stands the Sebilj, a wooden Ottoman fountain that has become the unofficial symbol of Sarajevo.
+The current structure is from 1891, an Austro-Hungarian rebuild of the 18th-century original.
 According to local legend, anyone who drinks from the Sebilj will always return to Sarajevo.
-Stop and drink - it's cold and the pigeons circling overhead make the moment feel timeless.
+Stop and drink, the water is cold and the pigeons circling overhead make the moment feel timeless.
+Most guests have a photo of themselves at the Sebilj before they realise they are taking it.

-Within a few minutes' walk: the Gazi Husrev-beg Mosque (built 1531), the Sacred Heart Cathedral, the Latin Bridge, and Gallery 11/07/95.
+Within a few minutes' walk: the Gazi Husrev-beg Mosque (built 1531), the Sacred Heart Cathedral, the Latin Bridge where Archduke Franz Ferdinand was assassinated in 1914, and Gallery 11/07/95 documenting the Srebrenica genocide.
 Four centuries of civilisation compressed into a radius you can walk in 20 minutes.
+This density is what makes Sarajevo feel different from any other European old town: Ottoman, Austro-Hungarian, Yugoslav, and post-war history all overlap on the same three streets.

 SoulHaus is a 5-minute walk from Baščaršija.
 Step outside our door and turn right.